Ildaron/3.eeg_recognation/README.md

-Please read full explanation in the paper - Python (deep learning and machine learning) for EEG signal processing on the example of recognizing the disease of alcoholism https://www.researchgate.net/publication/344827354_Python_deep_learning_and_machine_learning_for_EEG_signal_processing_on_the_example_of_recognizing_the_disease_of_alcoholism_arXiv201011667_eessSP arXiv:2010.11667
+Please read full explanation in the paper - "Python (deep learning and machine learning) for EEG signal processing on the example of recognizing the disease of alcoholism" https://www.researchgate.net/publication/344827354_Python_deep_learning_and_machine_learning_for_EEG_signal_processing_on_the_example_of_recognizing_the_disease_of_alcoholism_arXiv201011667_eessSP arXiv:2010.11667

-I used dataset from this site - https://archive.ics.uci.edu/ml/datasets/eeg+database , but in finally i convert the dataset to the next view - "Data_after_convert.csv"
+I used dataset from this site - https://archive.ics.uci.edu/ml/datasets/eeg+database , but in finally i convert the dataset to the next file - "Data_after_convert.csv"

 Recognition of alcoholism due to EEG signals, by - machine learning and deep learning, Python
 preprocessing folder: